ghc-proposals/ghc-proposals/proposal-source-plugins.rst

 - *Write tools that use third-party libraries for parsing and analyzing Haskell.*

   The drawback of these solutions is that the third-party libraries might not keep up-to-date with GHC.
-GHC became a de-factor standard of Haskell, so it is important for the tools to keep up with GHC's development
+GHC became a de-facto standard of Haskell, so it is important for the tools to keep up with GHC's development

 - *Implement tools using the public GHC API.*